kostasKar/logoMor/README.md

 - Using timing commands and static variables, the programmer can also create any kind of animation
 - Mouse tracking commands enable the creation of interactive sketches
 - The user can check various pre-loaded demos by pressing the 'Demo' button
-- Complete documentation about all supported commands and Logo syntax is available by pressing the Help button
+- Complete documentation about all supported commands and Logo syntax is available by pressing the 'Help' button
 - The programmer can run the program partially or step-by-step by using the 'Moves Limit' field
 - If an execution error occurs, a verbose error message will be shown on the console, including error line number and a complete stack trace
 - The user can capture snapshots or video of the drawing